 - Look on the driver-side door jamb

-- Look on the spare wheel cover or well
+- Other places could be: the rear of the middle console or the spare wheel cover or well

 Generally speaking, the Chevy paint code will be on a white or silver sticker on one of the places listed above.
 Chevy truck and car colors start with a “BC/CC U” which means basecoat/clearcoat, with the U standing for Upper Color.
 This will then be followed by a four-digit sequence of numbers and letters, which is the Chevy paint code.

 The U636R paint above is for Switchblade Silver Metallic.